 We provide an instruction leaflet with your test that details how you should take the test.

-Where should I post my swab test?
+Where should I post my test?

-What is the blood test?
+What is the antibody test?

 How accurate are the tests?